kevinhillinger/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 ### Cloud Shell

-Setup variables and create the Resource Group for the lab.
+Declare the necessary variables and create the Resource Group for the lab.

 ```bash
 location=<selected region>